StefRuseva88/selenium-ide/README.md

 ## Additional Resources
 - [Selenium IDE Commands Reference](https://www.selenium.dev/selenium-ide/docs/en/api/commands)

+### Important Browser Settings
+For testing with Chrome:
+- **Password Breach Warnings**: Disable temporarily in Chrome’s Privacy & Security settings by selecting “Standard protection.”
+- **Script Pause for Manual Pop-Up Handling**: Use pauses for handling pop-ups.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.